 It is possible that there is no global maximum or minimum.
-It is difficult, and not particularly useful, to express a set procedure for determining whether this is the case.
+It is difficult, and not particularly useful, to express a complete procedure for determining whether this is the case.
 Generally, the best approach is to gain enough understanding of the shape of the graph to decide.
 Fortunately, only a rough idea of the shape is usually needed.

 There are some particularly nice cases that are easy.
-If you have a continuous function on a closed interval [a, b], there is always both a global maximum and a global minimum, so examining the critical values and the endpoints is enough:
+A continuous function on a closed interval [a, b] always has both a global maximum and a global minimum, so examining the critical values and the endpoints is enough:

-THEOREM 6.2 Extreme value theorem If f is continuous on a closed interval [a, b], then it has both a minimum and a maximum point.
-That is, there are real numbers c and d in [a, b] so that for every x in [a, b], $f(x) \le f(c)$ and $f(x) \ge f(d)$.
+THEOREM 6.1.2 Extreme value theorem If f is continuous on a closed interval [a, b], then it has both a minimum and a maximum point.
+That is, there are real numbers c and d in [a, b] so that for every x in [a, b], $f(x) \le f(c)$ and $f(x) \ge f(d)$ .